This guide is for Bioinformatics students who need to find scholarly research using library resources.

 RefWorks is an application licensed by Rowan University Libraries to help you manage your literature search process.
 Simply create an account to start using it.

-Here are some books available in the library to help you with writing.
+Some books available through the library to help you with writing are listed below.